oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 where it is appropriate to group a set of uniform  information elements together.
 The fields of the array are defined by the *vtype*, which can be primitive or compound.
-An information item fitting the ArrayOf base type would be defined as follows (derived using the multiplicity extension in Album field 4 in [Section 3.3.1](#331-example-1-a-digital-music-library)):
+An information item fitting the ArrayOf base type would be defined as follows.
+This example uses an explicit ArrayOf type derived using the multiplicity extension on the "tracks" field of Album, as shown in [Section 3.3.1](#331-example-1-a-digital-music-library)):

 ```json